zhangwei03020915/abp/docs/en/deployment/configuring-openIddict.md

 There are different configurations in the `AuthServer` project for the `Development` and `Production` environments.

+> If your solution does not include a project named `.AuthServer`, It means the project that depends on `AbpAccountPublicWebOpenIddictModule`.
+The project name can be `MyProject`, `MyProject.Web`, or `MyProject.HttpApi.Host`.
+They are both `Authentication Server` projects.

 ````csharp
 public override void PreConfigureServices(ServiceConfigurationContext context)
 {